VFPX/Win32API/libraries/kernel32/SetVolumeMountPoint.md

 ## Comments:
 Handle this function with care.

-This function works similar to the <a href="http://support.microsoft.com/?kbid=205524">MOUNTVOL.EXE</a> utility -- <Em>creates, deletes, or lists a volume mount point</Em>.
+This function works similar to the MOUNTVOL.EXE utility -- <Em>creates, deletes, or lists a volume mount point</Em>.
 ```dos
 MOUNTVOL [drive:]path VolumeName
 MOUNTVOL [drive:]path /D